teo7499/File-Reader/README.md

 # File-Reader
-A small project to test out reading file directories and some simple mongoDB operations using Mongo Scala Driver.</br></br>
+A small project to test out reading file directories and some simple mongoDB operations using Mongo Scala Driver.
+I didn't add the any user entry for this script but you could easily add it.
+The only issue that could happen might be read-protected files/directories./br></br>
 You can run this programme if you have SBT to compile and build.

 <b>Interesting bits</b></br>